A pasta seasoned only with olive oil, salt, and pepper - letting the fresh produce from the Farmers Market take the spotlight.

 - COMBINE & SERVEYou can mix the fregola into the veggie pan if you want, or keep it separate and place the veggies on top.Top with the mozzarella cheese and remaining basil.
 Enjoy!

 - Fregola sarda substitution: look for Israeli couscous near the other couscous - it's larger and similar to fregola.

 - Baby sweet peppers: depending on availability and price, sub in a red, orange, or yellow bell pepper.

 - Mozzarella: look for mozzarella in a ball or log or anything not shredded.
 It works better that way 🙂

 Recipe tips & tricks for the Farmers Market

 - How to pick out the best summer produce at the markets: tomatoes, corn, peas, peppers, green beans, and zucchini.

-- Fregola sarda – if you can’t find it, Israeli couscous is a decent substitution.
-You’ll find it by couscous, not by pasta.
+- Fregola sarda - if you can't find it, try looking on Amazon (I often buy this brand of fregola as I have a hard time finding it in local grocery stores).
+Israeli couscous is a decent substitution, and so is ditalini pasta (tiny tubes).
+You'll find it by couscous, not by pasta.